 I work with analysis of industrial energy systems, including both large energy-intensive industries and industrial small and medium-sized manufacturing companies.
 The research is conducted on a high aggregation level and does not involve research on the components of the system.
 It is more related to how to connect various components together.
-The focuss is on the user side, with energy efficiency as a central concept.
+The focus is on the user side, with energy efficiency as a central concept.
 However, because research is conducted on a high level of aggregation, also the supply side is included in the work.
 This also means that cooperation between industries and between industries and the local community is included in the research.

 Areas I work in are comparisons of potentials, energy efficiency and technology, excess heat, energy-related policy instruments, the impact of the system boundary setting on industrial analysis, and issues relating to energy audits and energy management.
 Also, I have vast experience in modelling of industrial energy systems based on optimisation, where I have been part in developing a tool for analysis.

-I am research director of studies for the postgraduate school Forskarskola Energisystem and the Energy Systems Programme.
-Within these research schools I, amongst others, am and have been responsible for a number of postgraduate courses, such as general energy systems courses and courses concerning interdisciplinary and systems theory.
-The work in the postgraduate schools has given me a good interdisciplinary foundation that is essential in the analysis of industrial energy systems.
+I am research director of studies for the graduate school Forskarskola Energisystem and the Energy Systems Programme.
+Within these research schools I, among others, am and have been responsible for a number of postgraduate courses, such as general energy systems courses and courses concerning interdisciplinary and systems theory.
+The work in the graduate schools has given me a good interdisciplinary foundation that is essential in the analysis of industrial energy systems.